 Network Profiles: A Network Profile in OneVue represents a network at your facility and each Primex network device is assigned to a network.
 Once assigned, the network settings are downloaded to the Primex device, which allows the device to connect to your facility's network to transmit data to and download settings from OneVue.
 For OneVue devices that use NTP time, its assigned network also allow its connection to an external NTP Server (time source).

-Device Preconfiguration: Device Preconfiguration automates the configuration of Primex network devices for use with your OneVue account before they arrive at your facility - eliminating the need to manually configure a device onsite.
+Device Preconfiguration: Device Preconfiguration automates the configuration of Primex OneVue Sense Sensors, Sync Bluetooth Bridges, and Notify Bell Controllers for use with OneVue account before they arrive at your facility - eliminating the need to manually configure a device onsite.
 Device Preconfiguration is completed after an order is placed with Primex and completed online from your OneVue account.
 Your OneVue account ID, the devices' assigned network and settings provided are configured into each device and the devices are labeled before they are shipped from Primex - it's an easy online process that allows devices to be ready for use when they arrive at your facility.

-Primex Device Configuration software: Required when your facility’s network requires EAP-TLS certificates or when your organization's policies do not allow network settings to be stored in third-party applications.
+Primex Device Configuration software: The Primex OneVue standalone software that can be used to configure the network settings of OneVue Sense Sensors, Sync Bluetooth Bridges, Sync PoE Clocks and Timers, and Notify Bell Controllers locally at a device.
+Required when your facility’s network requires EAP-TLS certificates or when your organization's policies do not allow network settings to be stored in third-party applications.

-Migrating devices to another network: When a network assigned to Primex devices is required to be updated or changed, there is a specific required migration procedure - to ensure the devices do not lose their network connection.
-There are three options to migrate a device to another network, including directly from OneVue, from the OWDC app, or the Primex Device Configuration software.
+Migrating devices to another network: When a network assigned to a OneVue Sense Sensor, Sync Bluetooth Bridge, or Notify Bell Controller is required to be updated or changed, there is a required migration procedure - to ensure the devices do not lose their network connection.
+There are three options to migrate a device to another network, including directly from OneVue, from the OWDC or ODC app, or the Primex Device Configuration software.

-Access to network profile settings: Who has access to view and manage network profiles and gateway settings is controlled by the role assigned to a user.
+Access to network profile settings: Who has access to view and manage network profiles and device network settings is controlled by the role assigned to a user.

 Power over Ethernet (PoE)/Ethernet and Wi-Fi enabled devices connect to OneVue using the Hypertext Transfer Protocol Secure (HTTPS) protocol (port 443); all communication is encrypted.

-Primex devices support an array of network communication options for secure network connectivity.
+Primex devices support an array of network communication options for secure wireless network connectivity.